maxpmorin/Max-s-app---project/README.md

 Features

-•	One flashcard question: “Who is the 44th President of the United States?”
+- [x]	One flashcard question: “Who is the 44th President of the United States?”

-•	One multiple-choice question with 3 answers: Bill Clinton, George Bush, Barack Obama
+- [x]	One multiple-choice question with 3 answers: Bill Clinton, George Bush, Barack Obama

-•	Correct answer turns green
+- [x]	Correct answer turns green

-•	Wrong answer turns red, while the correct answer is highlighted green
+- [x]	Wrong answer turns red, while the correct answer is highlighted green

-•	Once an answer is picked, all choices are disabled
+- [x]	Once an answer is picked, all choices are disabled